milvus-io/milvus-docs/site/en/quick_start/install_milvus/gpu_milvus_docker.md

 - If you're ready to run Milvus in production:

-  - Build a [monitoring and alerting system](monitor.md) to check real-time application performance
+  - Build a [monitoring and alerting system](monitor.md) to check real-time application performance.
-  - Tune Milvus performance through [configuration](milvus_config.md)
+  - Tune Milvus performance through [configuration](milvus_config.md).

 - If you want to run Milvus on machines without an Nvidia GPU: